ECP to hold debriefing on NA-75 by-poll on 18th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: In a significant move, the Election Commission of Pakistan will hold debriefing with regard to the by-election and re-polling in NA-75, Daska, Sialkot-IV, on May 18.
+ISLAMABAD: In a significant move, the ECP will hold debriefing with regard to the by-election and re-polling in NA-75, Daska, Sialkot-IV, on May 18.

 According to the Election Commission’s Media Wing, the by-election was held on February 19 in NA-75, Daska and re-polling was conducted afterwards on April 10, as the by-election was declared null and void owing to the law and order situation and violations of the election laws.